Medium-Term Management Plan

 • Create an environment in which a diverse range of talent can thrive, including women, professionals at every stage of their work journey and active seniors.
 “ASKA Pharmaceutical Holdings aims to achieve its financial targets and to contribute to the realization of SDGs by addressing social issues through its business activities.”

-• Achieved No. 1 sales in the Ob/Gyn area
+• Maintained No. 1 sales in the Ob/Gyn area

-• Strengthen our presence as a leading company in the field of Ob/Gyn
+• Maintain and strengthen our presence in the field of Ob/Gyn

 • Contribute to women’s health through around-the-pill solutions including digital therapeutics